mc-17/pspack-flask/README.md

 ## Setup:

+1. Download [Python](https://www.python.org/downloads/) and install it, ideally 3.10
-1. Install requirements `python3 -m pip install -r requirements.txt`
+2. Install flask `python3 -m pip install -r requirements.txt

+## Exploiting
-2. Run app `python3 app.py`.
+1. Run app `python3 app.py`.
 Might need to run as root to bind to port 1337
-3. Navigate to port 1337 on your host IP on your PS4
+2. Navigate to port 1337 on your host IP on your PS4
-4. Same as psOOBs4
+3. Same as psOOBs4
-5. GoldHEN should be sent once the server detects success via log messages
+4. GoldHEN should be sent once the server detects success via log messages

 ## Help!
 It doesn't work on my machine